cncf/tag-security/publications/publishing-protocols.md

 - Blog posts
 - Social media outreach

 Publishing around KubeCon allows for broader sharing through various forums and sessions.
+It also requires more lead time, as CNCF staff gets busy just before KubeCon.

 ## Define Stages of Publication